automl/SMAC3/main/_sources/advanced_usage/1_components.rst.txt

 The surrogate model needs data to be trained.
 Therefore, the initial design is used to generate the initial data points.
 We provide random, latin hypercube, sobol, factorial and default initial designs.
 The default initial design uses the default configuration from the configuration space and with the factorial initial design, we generate corner points of the configuration space.
-The sobol sequences are an example of quasi-random low-disrepancy sequences and the latin hypercube design is a statistical method for generating a near-random sample of parameter values from a multidimensional distribution.
+The sobol sequences are an example of quasi-random low-discrepancy sequences and the latin hypercube design is a statistical method for generating a near-random sample of parameter values from a multidimensional distribution.

+The initial design configurations are yielded by the config selector first.
+Moreover, the config selector keeps track of which configurations already have been returned to make sure a configuration is not returned twice.

+.. _Random Design:

 :ref:`Random Design<smac.random\\_design>`
 ------------------------------------------